 VAT registered creditors - Where the instructing creditor (and not their solicitor or agent) is VAT registered, VAT should be charged to that creditor and no VAT should be charged to the debtor.
 A VAT Invoice should be issued to the creditor and that VAT should be accounted for to HMRC in the usual way.

-Non-VAT registered creditors - Where the instructing creditor is not VAT registered, or is VAT registered but ineligible to reclaim VAT, we recommend that a sum equivalent to VAT should be charged to the debtor, as at present and in-line with the draft 2020 guidance issued by the Ministry of Justice.
+Non-VAT registered creditors - Where the instructing creditor is not VAT registered, or is VAT registered but ineligible to reclaim VAT, we recommend that a sum equivalent to VAT should be charged to the debtor, as at present and in-line with the VAT Guidance 13th October 2021 issued by the Ministry of Justice.

 No VAT Invoice should be issued (to either debtor or creditor) and that sum, to be treated as VAT, should be accounted for to HMRC in the usual way.